-Stevens-Johnson Syndrome (SJS) is a skin disease that occurs usually from an allergic reaction to medication.
+Stevens-Johnson syndrome, or SJS, is a skin disease that may occur from an allergic reaction to medication.
+There are more than 200 medications that may be linked to SJS.
 It is believed that more than 500 people each year are affected by SJS.
-SJS is in fact a life-threatening reaction and typically is caused from over the counter drugs and prescription drugs.
+SJS may be a life-threatening reaction, typically caused by over-the-counter drugs and prescription drugs.

 The following is a detailed list of some of the drugs that are commonly associated with SJS/TEN:

 Recent studies indicate that Dilantin, manufactured by Pfizer, is definitively linked to SJS and/or TEN.
 Dilantin is a very popular drug used to help prevent seizures.
 Common names of Dilantin include Dilantin Infatabs, Dilantin Kapseals, Dilantin-125, Phenytek, Phenytoin Sodium, Cerebyx and Fosphenytoin.
 Our attorneys at Childers, Schlueter & Smith, LLC are currently reviewing and investigating SJS and TEN cases related to Dilantin and other drugs.